-I hope the language of the 2009 Code of Conduct remains unchanged in the new version: "'Culturally safe' does not necessarily equate to medically safe ...
+Dr Dunjey hopes language of the 2009 Code of Conduct remains unchanged in the new version: "Culturally safe' does not necessarily equate to medically safe ...
 'Respecting' can be taken to mean agreeing with, affirming, and accepting that we cannot challenge false medical belief and inappropriate treatment."